rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 ### Model Configuration Notes
 The following nodes contain the settings for the simulation.

-**transmission_parameter** (float) : Governs how likely malaira is to be transmitted to a naive individual in the sporozoite challenge.
+**transmission_parameter** (float) : Governs how likely malaria is to be transmitted to a naive individual in the sporozoite challenge.

 **number_of_age_classes** (integer) : The size of the `age_structure` array.\
 **age_structure** : An array of integer values that corresponds to the oldest age that defines a break in the age structure.